Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/setup_py work.md

     - :main- The function to call when this command is executed.
     - Executes the main() function inside phishscan/phishscan.py.

+- This is what turns our Python package into a real command-line tool that behaves like any other Linux or Windows executable.

 ```python
            classifiers=[
         'Programming Language :: Python :: 3',